Sustainable Gifts for Men (That Aren’t Overly Fancy)

 Looking for practical yet sustainable gifts for men?
-Many sustainable gifts guides for men include a lot of fancy items that didn’t really work for our needs.
-Check out this list of eco-friendly gifts for men designed for the dads and dudes standing on the sidelines at sports games, helping with homework after school, and doing the humdrum things of everyday life, hopefully without ruthlessly destroying the planet.
+Many sustainable gift guides for men include a lot of fancy items that don’t really work for our needs.
+Check out this list of eco-friendly gifts for men designed for the dads and dudes standing on the sidelines at sports games, helping with homework after school, going to work every day, and doing the humdrum things of everyday life, hopefully without ruthlessly destroying the planet.

-A couple of weeks ago, my husband celebrated his birthday.
-We aren’t big on gifts for each other for birthdays or holidays.
+Oh the recurring conundrum, what to get my husband or my dad or my brothers-in-law for the holidays.
+My husband and I aren’t big on gifts for each other for birthdays or holidays for the most part.
 But once in a while, we’ll do something that we really think the other person would enjoy.

-I set out to find sustainable gifts for men (and specifically male spouses, in my case) to see what might pop up that would also make my husband happy.
+I set out to find sustainable gifts for men to see what might pop up that would also make my husband happy.
 I struggled to find something he would like.

-So many sustainable gift guides for men are filled with expensive gifts for a seemingly certain type of man who likes fancy things and fancy food and fancy hobbies.
+So many sustainable gift guides for men are filled with expensive gifts for a seemingly certain type of man who likes fancy things, fancy food, and fancy hobbies.
 Most guys I know… aren’t really like that.

 They’re into sports, hanging out with friends (in sweat pants preferably), and eating wings with beers during a professional football or hockey game.
-They like going for a trail run or doing burpees pull-ups or having a catch with their kid.
+They like going for a trail run, doing burpee pull-ups, or having a catch with their kid.

 There are lots of different types of people (which is awesome), and this sustainable gift guide for men is designed for the dads and dudes standing on the sidelines at sports games, helping with homework after school, and doing the humdrum things of everyday life, hopefully without ruthlessly destroying the planet.